 Because the Plan is long-range in nature, with a planning horizon of 20 years, it is intended to shape the community over time.
 The Comprehensive Plan is also based on extensive public participation.
 For these reasons, minimal amendments to the plan can maximize its effectiveness.
-However, change is inevitable and the Plan may need to be amended at times to reflect both community desire and new circumstances that may arise.
-The Comprehensive Plan must be review by the Washington County Planning Commission every five years, as required by the Code of Virginia.
+However, change is inevitable and the plan may need to be amended at times to reflect both community desire and new circumstances that may arise.

-Virginia law requires that the Planning Commission develop the Plan and any amendments to it.
+Virginia law requires that the Planning Commission develop the plan and any amendments to it.
 The Planning Commission must hold at least one public hearing, after providing public notice, before taking action to recommend adoption of or amendments to the Plan.
-The Board of Supervisors must hold a public hearing, after providing public notice, before taking action on any recommendations made by the Planning Commission.
+The Board of Supervisors must hold a public hearing, after providing public notice, before taking action on any recommendations made by the Planning Commission either to adopt or the amend the Plan.
+The comprehensive plan must be reviewed by the Planning Commission every five years, as required by the Code of Virginia.